Paternity leave and pay

 • the birth hadn't occurred early, the employee would have been employed continuously by you for the 26 weeks

-If you think the employee doesn't qualify for paternity leave but they dispute this, contact the Labour Relations Agency (LRA) Workplace Information Service on Tel 03300 555 300.
+If you think the employee does not qualify for paternity leave and they dispute this, contact the Labour Relations Agency (LRA) Workplace Information Service on Tel 03300 555 300.

 For more information on how much paternity leave eligible employees can take and when their leave can start, see the start and duration of paternity leave - births and surrogacy births.